twbs/bootstrap/site/content/docs/5.0/components/offcanvas.md

 {{< partial "callout-danger-async-methods.md" >}}
 {{< /callout >}}

-Activates your content as a offcanvas element.
+Activates your content as an offcanvas element.
 Accepts an optional options `object`.

-You can create a offcanvas instance with the constructor, for example:
+You can create an offcanvas instance with the constructor, for example:

 {{< highlight js >}}
 var myOffcanvas = document.getElementById('myOffcanvas')